 \end{itemize} \end{prop}

 \begin{remark} We will not discuss here whether a suitable notion of spherical functors could be applied in our noncommutative setting, but the above suggests that it is possible to use this axiomatic approach, potentially giving noncommutative twists in other triangulated and DG categories.
-However, we remark that the results in the proposition are not formal consequences of deformation theory, and so proving results in any axiomatic framework will necessarily need to use results obtained in this paper, or find another approach to show \ref{prop ext intro}.
-We will return to this in future work. \end{remark}
+However, we remark that the results in the proposition are not formal consequences of deformation theory, and so proving results in any axiomatic framework will necessarily need to use results obtained in this paper, or find another approach to show \ref{prop ext intro}. \end{remark}

 The noncommutative deformation base $\CA$ is artinian, and thus the noncommutative deformations of flopping curves are infinitesimal and may be analysed on the formal fibre.
 Consequently, to establish the Ext vanishing and other properties we pass to this formal fibre.
 There, we adapt the techniques of \cite[\S6]{IW4} and prove \ref{prop ext intro} without an explicit presentation of $\CA$, or equivalently a filtration structure on $\cE$.